emmanuel197/cloud9wearfirebase/VERCEL_DEPLOYMENT.md

    - Provides relaxed TypeScript configuration for the build process
    - Lets the build continue even if there are TypeScript errors

-2. **Separate Builders**: The configuration uses specific builders for different parts:
+2. **Build Process**: The configuration uses:
    - `@vercel/node` for the server-side code
-   - `@vercel/static-build` for the frontend code
+   - npm's build script for the frontend (via buildCommand)

-3. **vercel.json**: The configuration specifies both backend and frontend builds:
+3. **vercel.json**: The configuration specifies the backend build and the build command handles frontend:
    ```json
    {
      "version": 2,